FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 <img src="src/DGM4NLP.jpg" alt="example"
 	title="Example" width="600"  />

 The above is a _really simplified_ mindmap.
-I am thinking about how to improve it (and adding links to it as fancy visualization).
+I am thinking about how to improve it (and adding links to the visualization).
 Please do give me suggestions.

 ----